-I’m assuming our FRO has never watched Pretty Woman.
+I’m assuming our Family Support Adviser (or FRO) has never watched Pretty Woman.
 Because if MCCS wants to hold a ball-related educational event, I’ll totally go to watch the scene where the hotel manager teaches Julia Roberts to work from the outside in.
 They could even get smart and serve popcorn and champagne.

 I’m also assuming he’s never paid much attention at a ball.
 Because I’ve never been to one where they’ve given me any more silverware than I get at Applebee’s, where I’m also expected to navigate my way through two whole forks and a butter knife.
 And they don’t even offer a class to show me how.
 Plus, I’m pretty sure the likelihood we’ll ever need to use that tricky snail utensil at a military ball is slim to none.